brstrutt/PersonalWebsiteV2/content/how_to/safehouse_nightmare.md

 ### Melee

 You'd be forced to use Sociopath or Infiltrator perk decks, and then stand at point blank range for two seconds to take out a dozer.
-This does not an alive heister make.
+In a normal mission you can take out a dozer in two hits fairly consistently, by relying on Bloodthirst basic to get 16x melee damage.
+This stacked with pumping Iron's 2x damage and Sociopath/Infiltrator's 10x can get even the Nova's shank up to 9600 damage per hit.
+This does not work in this mission specifically, because Bloodthirst requires you to kill 16 enemies WITHOUT melee in order to build up the buff.
+Since this mission doesn't HAVE any other enemies, this build just doesn't work.

 ### Flamethrowers